 This winter, Sailors Helping will be maintaining "Ports & Projects".
 The interactive map provides provide up-to-date information on port status including safety, fuel, water, provisions, and all the things that you need to know before setting course.
 In addition, at the port level, we're coordinating efforts around volunteer opportunities to get you plugged in once you arrive.

 This January, we will also be organizing the Rally to Rebuild.
-Think a massive flotilla meets Habitat for Humanity.
 We're also working with boating groups around the world to coordinate branded volunteer events to get the Caribbean back in action.

 Our goal is simple.
 We work with the local boating communities on each island to identify the people and local businesses that don’t have the support they need to rebuild their lives and livelihoods.
 We share this information with anyone ready to pick up a shovel, a hammer, or a trowel and help our island friends rebuild, one brick at a time.